AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/consider-moving-tags.md

 ---
-title: Consider moving vendor tags to Event Forwarding
+title: Consider moving vendor tags to event forwarding
 description: Learn how to evaluate a client-side vendor tag for server-side data distribution.
-feature: Event Forwarding, Tags, Integrations
+feature: event forwarding, Tags, Integrations
 solution: Experience Platform, Data Collection
 kt: 9921
 level: Intermediate, Experienced
 role: Admin, Developer, Architect
 ---
-# Consider moving client-side vendor tags to Event Forwarding
+# Consider moving client-side vendor tags to event forwarding

 There are several compelling reasons to consider moving client-side vendor tags out of browsers and devices, and onto a server.
-In this article we'll discuss how to evaluate a client-side vendor tag for potentially moving it to an Event Forwarding property.
+In this article, we'll discuss how to evaluate a client-side vendor tag for potentially moving it to an event forwarding property.

-This evaluation is really only necessary if you are considering removing a client-side vendor tag and replacing it with server-side data distribution in an Event Forwarding property.
-This article assumes you are familiar with the basics of [data collection](https://experienceleague.adobe.com/docs/data-collection.html), and [Event Forwarding](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/overview.html).
+This evaluation is only necessary if you are considering removing a client-side vendor tag and replacing it with server-side data distribution in an event forwarding property.
+This article assumes you are familiar with the basics of [data collection](https://experienceleague.adobe.com/docs/data-collection.html), and [event forwarding](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/overview.html).

 >[!NOTE]
 >
 >Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Adobe Experience Platform.
 Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html) for a consolidated reference of the terminology changes.

-Browser vendors are changing how they treat 3rd party cookies.
+Browser vendors are changing how they treat third party cookies.
 Advertising and marketing vendors and technologies often require the use of many client-side tags.
 These are just two compelling reasons currently motivating our customers to consider server-side data distribution.

 >[!NOTE]
 >